KIBZ

-KIBZ (104.1 FM, "104.1 The Blaze") is a commercial radio station licensed to Crete, Nebraska, and serving the Lincoln metropolitan area.
-It airs an active rock radio format and is owned by Connoisseur Media.
-KIBZ's studios are on Cornhusker Highway (U.S. Route 6) in Northeast Lincoln.
-KIBZ is a Class C2 station.
-It has an effective radiated power (ERP) of 31,000 watts.
-The transmitter is off SW 29th Road near West Gage Road in Hallam.
+KIBZ (104.1 FM, "104.1 The Blaze") is a commercial radio station licensed to Crete, Nebraska, United States, and serving the Lincoln metropolitan area.
+It airs an active rock format and is owned by Connoisseur Media.
+KIBZ's studios are on Cornhusker Highway (U.S. Route 6) in Northeast Lincoln, and the transmitter is sited off SW 29th Road near West Gage Road in Hallam.

 History

 Early years

 The station signed on the air on August 20, 1976.
 The original call sign was KTAP, targeting Saline County.
 It was owned by Airwaves Broadcasting Service and it originally broadcast on 103.9 FM, a Class A frequency with only 3,000 watts of power.

 In 1986, the call letters changed to KBVB.
 In January 1989, after the station was sold to new owners, KBVB moved to 104.1 FM, which allowed it to increase its power as a Class C2 station.
 After an 82-hour stunt with a loop of "Rock Around the Clock" by Bill Haley & His Comets, on January 10, the station relaunched as KKNB, "B104", and began airing a Top 40 (CHR) format, competing with KFRX.
 In March 1993, it flipped to alternative rock as "The Planet".
 On June 20, 1996, KKNB shifted to modern adult contemporary as "The Point", and would network with its then-sister station KTNP in Omaha.

 On November 24, 2000, at 8 a.m., after three days of stunting with a loop of "You're a Mean One, Mr. Grinch" by Thurl Ravenscroft, KKNB flipped back to Top 40/CHR as "Kiss 104 FM", and changed call letters to KSLI-FM.